CodingJbz/gitskills/README.md

 ## create respository in github
-creating a new branch is quick and simple. creating a new branch is quick.
+creating a new branch is quick & simple. creating a new branch is quick.